TheEimer/rl-lecture-examples/README.md

 2. Cart Pole: a slight change of pace for W4 and 5, maybe even 6 so they can see a difference
 3. Continuous Mountain Car: a classic and a continuous env for a change.
 Maybe later with DL?
 4. A two player game so that we can do a christmas challenge
+5. Maybe something with MDP playgorund?

 ## WIP: list of stuff that students should have implemented at the end of the course
 - policy & value iteration
 - tabular SARSA & Q-Learning
 - DQN from "scratch" in pytorch/tensorflow
 - something using the OpenAI gym interface, so maybe their own env at some point?
+MDP playground
 - at least epsilon greedy exploration, ideally more involved exploration